Late Middle Ages: Southwest Europe

 Avignon was the seat of the papacy from 1309 to 1376.
 With the return of the Pope to Rome in 1378, the Papal State developed into a major secular power, culminating in the morally corrupt papacy of Alexander VI.
 Florence grew to prominence amongst the Italian city-states through financial business, and the dominant Medici family became important promoters of the Renaissance through their patronage of the arts.
-Other city states in northern Italy also expanded their territories and consolidated their power, primarily Milan, Venice and Genoa.
+Other city-states in northern Italy also expanded their territories and consolidated their power, primarily Milan, Venice, and Genoa.
 The War of the Sicilian Vespers had by the early 14th century divided southern Italy into an Aragon Kingdom of Sicily and an Anjou Kingdom of Naples.
 In 1442, the two kingdoms were effectively united under Aragonese control.

 The 1469 marriage of Isabella I of Castile and Ferdinand II of Aragon and the 1479 death of John II of Aragon led to the creation of modern-day Spain.
 In 1492, Granada was captured from the Moors, thereby completing the Reconquista.
 Portugal had during the 15th century – particularly under Henry the Navigator – gradually explored the coast of Africa, and in 1498, Vasco da Gama found the sea route to India.
 The Spanish monarchs met the Portuguese challenge by financing the expedition of Christopher Columbus to find a western sea route to India, leading to the discovery of the Americas in 1492.

-Late Medieval European society
+Late medieval European society

-Around 1300–1350 the Medieval Warm Period gave way to the Little Ice Age.
+Around 1300–1350, the Medieval Warm Period gave way to the Little Ice Age.
 The colder climate resulted in agricultural crises, the first of which is known as the Great Famine of 1315–1317.
 The demographic consequences of this famine, however, were not as severe as the plagues that occurred later in the century, particularly the Black Death.
 Estimates of the death rate caused by this epidemic range from one third to as much as sixty percent.
 By around 1420, the accumulated effect of recurring plagues and famines had reduced the population of Europe to perhaps no more than a third of what it was a century earlier.
 The effects of natural disasters were exacerbated by armed conflicts; this was particularly the case in France during the Hundred Years' War.
-It took 150 years for the European population to regain similar levels of 1300.
+It took 150 years for the European population to regain similar levels to 1300.

-As the European population was severely reduced, land became more plentiful for the survivors, and labour consequently more expensive.
+As the European population was severely reduced, land became more plentiful for the survivors, and labour was consequently more expensive.
 Attempts by landowners to forcibly reduce wages, such as the English 1351 Statute of Laborers, were doomed to fail.
 These efforts resulted in nothing more than fostering resentment among the peasantry, leading to rebellions such as the French Jacquerie in 1358 and the English Peasants' Revolt in 1381.
 The long-term effect was the virtual end of serfdom in Western Europe.
 In Eastern Europe, on the other hand, landowners were able to exploit the situation to force the peasantry into even more repressive bondage.